-▲ Figure 6.14 shows that Nigeria, DRC, Ethiopia and South Africa had the highest burden of both depressive and anxiety disorders.
+▲ Figure 6.14 shows that Nigeria, DRC, Ethiopia and South Africa had the highest burden of both depressive (A) and anxiety disorders (B).
 Across most countries in the region, anxiety disorders were relatively more.
-The high burden countries, with over 7,000 cases per 100,000 people for both mental disorders include Algeria, Angola, Cameroon, DR Congo, Ethiopia, Ghana, Kenya, Madagascar, Mozambique, Nigeria, South Africa, Tanzania and Uganda (Figure 6.14).
+The high burden countries, with over 7000 cases per 100 000 people for both mental disorders include Algeria, Angola, Cameroon, DR Congo, Ethiopia, Ghana, Kenya, Madagascar, Mozambique, Nigeria, South Africa, United Republic of Tanzania and Uganda